 “...the house shelters day-dreaming, the house protects the dreamer, the house allows one to dream in peace.”Batchelard

-My work expresses my own curiosity and a compulsion to make.
-Using predominantly screen printing and embroidery, I explore the formal qualities of abstraction in relation to materials and the everyday.
+My work expresses my curiosity and a compulsion to make.
+I work with textile and on paper, using predominantly screen printing, embroidery and traditional sewing techniques, to explore the formal qualities of abstraction in relation to materials and the everyday.

-My practice has developed out of my academic art education in painting, drawing and printmaking, and much earlier childhood experiences with traditional needlework, textiles and home sewing.
-Eschewing disciplinary hierarchies I have developed a visual language that wrestles with the relatedness of body and touch to our lived experience.
-I am interested in our relationship to home, everyday objects, and domestic rituals.
-Always in process, my work attempts to describe a feeling of being in the world when words seem insufficient, and hopes to resonate and connect back to material memories of texture, colour and pattern.
-Momentary seeing and blurred impulses are brought into being, abstracted forms allude to objects and bodies that might tell stories, landscapes that hold time, rooms and buildings that contain our dreams and fears.
+My practice has developed out of an academic art education in painting, drawing and printmaking, and much earlier childhood experiences with traditional needlework, textiles and home sewing.
+Eschewing disciplinary hierarchies I work to develop a visual language that wrestles with the relatedness of body and touch to our lived experience.
+I am interested in our relationship to materials, home and domestic rituals.
+Always in process, the work I make attempts to bring form to wordless experiences of being in the world, and hopes to resonate with material memories of texture, colour and pattern.

 M. Sutton MA RCA